-When you apply for life insurance after a heart attack, insurance companies will want to thoroughly research your current health.
-This is because they want to determine whether you’re likely to have another heart attack.
+When you apply for life insurance after a heart attack, insurance companies will want to research your current health thoroughly.
+This is because they want to determine whether you will likely have another heart attack.

-It’s a good idea to wait a couple years after your heart attack before applying for coverage.
-This gives your condition time to stabilize plus gives you a chance to improve your lifestyle.
-Each company has their own rating categories, but here are some basic categories you’ll see:
+It’s a good idea to wait a couple of years after your heart attack before applying for coverage.
+This gives your condition time to stabilize, plus it gives you a chance to improve your lifestyle.
+Each company has their rating categories, but here are some basic types you’ll see:

 - Preferred Plus: Impossible.
-A heart attack is just too serious a health problem for you to qualify for this rating.
+A heart attack is just too severe a health problem for you to qualify for this rating.

 - Preferred: Also likely impossible.
 Regardless of how much your health improves, insurance companies will still be too worried about your past heart attack.

 - Standard: In rare cases, you might get this standard policy.
 To get this rating, your heart attack must have been very mild; it must have been several years since the attack.